-The only feeding method recommended by OEH is to plant a variety of flowering native shrubs, such as grevilleas, callistemon (bottlebrushes) and banksias around your garden.
+The only feeding method we recommend is to plant a variety of flowering native shrubs, such as grevilleas, callistemon (bottlebrushes) and banksias around your garden.
 These plants not only look good; they also provide safe, healthy food for blossom-feeding birds such as lorikeets and honeyeaters.

 The danger of feeding lorikeets